annadoyle970/Textbook/Rapid_Mix/RM_Intro.rst

 This chapter is currently home for the prerequisites of successful flocculation.
 Those prerequisites include:
  - ensuring that the pH is in the correct range for coagulant nanoparticle formation after the coagulant has been added to the raw water.
  - increasing the coagulant dose to account for the coagulant interactions with dissolved species that effectively cover some of the coagulant nanoparticle surfaces.
- - increasing the coagulant dose to account for the available surface area of suspended particles to achieve
+ - increasing the coagulant dose to account for the available surface area of suspended particles to achieve.
- - If there are multiple treatment trains, mixing the coagulant with the raw water so that parallel treatment trains receive the same concentration of coagulant (perhaps the conventional role of rapid mix)
+ - If there are multiple treatment trains, mixing the coagulant with the raw water so that parallel treatment trains receive the same concentration of coagulant (perhaps the conventional role of rapid mix).
- - transporting the coagulant nanoparticles to attach to suspended particles
+ - Transporting the coagulant nanoparticles to attach to suspended particles.

 Rapid mix is the term commonly used to describe the processes that occur between the coagulant addition to the raw water and the flocculation process.
 The processes that occur are not well understood and thus design guidelines have been empirical.